Moments in the Chebotarev density theorem: non-Gaussian families: Introduction

 \section{Introduction}

-Let $L/K$ be a Galois extension of number fields, $G=\Gal(L/K)$ and let $t\colon G \rightarrow \mathbb R$ be a class function.
+Let $L/K$ be a Galois extension of number fields, $G=\Gal(L/K)$ and let $t\colon G \rightarrow \mathbb R$ be a class function, typically $t=\mathds{1}_C$, the indicator function of a conjugacy class $C$ of $G$.
 The goal of this paper is twofold: we wish to understand the moments of the variance as well as the average of the $n$-th moment (those quantities will be precisely defined in~\eqref{eq:s-mom-var} and~\eqref{eq:averaged moment} respectively) of the prime counting function

-assuming that $G$ has an irreducible representation of very large degree.
-The reason why we are interested in those groups is that, as we will see, they give rise to non-Gaussian moments, in contrast with what was obtained in the cyclotomic case~\cite{BF2} (more precisely, $K=\Q$, $L=\Q(\zeta_q)$ and $t={\bf 1}_{1\bmod q} - \frac 1{\phi(q)}$).
+for any test function $\eta$ in the space $\mathcal S_\delta$ defined below and assuming that $G$ has an irreducible representation of very large degree.
+For more background on the relevance of this type of counting function, see~\cites{Be,FJ,BF2} as well as the references therein.
+The reason why we are interested in those groups is that, as we will see, they give rise to non-Gaussian moments, in contrast with what was obtained in the cyclotomic case~\cite{BF2} (more precisely, $K=\Q$, $L=\Q(\zeta_q)$ and $t=\mathds{1}_{1\bmod q} - \frac 1{\phi(q)}$).
 In~\eqref{eq:psi}, $\varphi_\p$ (resp. $\mathcal N\mathfrak p$) denotes the Frobenius at (resp. the norm of) the prime ideal $\p$ (see~\cite{BFJ}*{(3)} for details on the ramified case) and $\eta$ is a weight function satisfying properties which we now recall.

 We let $\delta>0$ and $\mathcal S_\delta\subset \mathcal L^1(\mathbb R)$ be the set of all non-trivial differentiable even $ \eta \colon\R \rightarrow \R$ such that for all $t\in \R$,

 and moreover for all $\xi \in \R$, we have that